gsi-upm/Sefarad/docs/dashboards-dev.rst

 Data structure and filter creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is going to be described data structure needed for Web Components and filter creation in dashboards.

-[IMAGE DESCRIBING WEB COMPONENTS INSIDE DASHBOARD AND DATA BINDING]
+Elasticsearch results are stored in a javacript Object,

 Dashboard development
 ~~~~~~~~~~~~~~~~~~~~~